dscho/xkcd/content/comics/2025-2-21-scream-cipher.md

 |}

-[Cueball and Megan typing on their phones, Cueball with two hands and Megan with one hand.]
+[Beneath these letters we see Cueball and Megan typing on their phones, Cueball with two hands and Megan with one hand, small lines indicating the movement of their hands.
+Cueball and Megan is turned towards each other but with more separation than if they were engaged in normal discussion.
+They both look down at their phones not towards each other.
+The text they type is shown above their phone with a line starting in a starburst at the top of their phones going up the to the text.]

 Cueball's phone: A̰ÁĂĂÅ